Anthony Henday: Hudson's Bay Company

-The puzzle is further deepened by the fact that a later version of his journal states (Oct.
+The puzzle is further deepened by the fact that one version of his journal states (Oct.
 29, 1754): "I had a fine prospect of Muscuty or Arsinee Warchee Country, and seed the Archithinues smoak; this will be the time I shall see that delightful country this trip inland."

 But it is evident that he brought much trade to York Factory.

 Henday left the service of the HBC in 1762 largely because his efforts for the company, at least in his estimation, had not been properly recognized.

 Legacy

-Historians commenting on Henday's brave journey write that “there is no feat in all the story of Northwestern travel that surpasses this.”, and that “His trip led to further development of the West. for it gave his company a new outlook.”
+Historians commenting on Henday's brave journey write that “there is no feat in all the story of Northwestern travel that surpasses this” and that “His trip led to further development of the West for it gave his company a new outlook.”

 Anthony Henday Drive, a large ring road in Edmonton, is named in his honour, as is Henday Hall, one of the residence towers in the main student residence complex at the University of Alberta in that city.